-Note 3 - Council Tax/Business Rates Impairment of Debtors Allowance
+Note 3 - Council Tax / Business Rates Impairment of Debtors Allowance

-The Collection Fund provides for impairment of bad debts on arrears based on prior years' experience, and a formulaic approach to outstanding debt levels.
+The Collection Fund provides for the impairment of bad debts on arrears based on prior years' experience, and a formulaic approach to outstanding debt levels.

 Once all actions to recover outstanding debt have been exhausted, the Council will write off uncollectable debt in accordance with proper accounting practice.
 Most of these sums relate to bankruptcy, death and where all actions have failed to collect the debt over a period of years.
-The total level of arrears for Council Tax and Business Rates has increased during 2023/2024, the impairment of debtors allowance has been increased accordingly.
+The total level of arrears for Council Tax and Business Rates has increased during 2024/2025, the impairment of debtors allowance has been increased accordingly.
 It should be noted that the amounts written off were already included in the accounts as an impairment of debtors allowance and as such have already been accounted for in a previous period.

-In respect of Council Tax, as at 31 March 2024, the impairment of debtors allowance was estimated at £13.749m (£12.666m at 31 March 2023).
+In respect of Council Tax, as at 31 March 2025, the impairment of debtors allowance was estimated at £16.262m (£13.749m at 31 March 2024).

-In respect of Business Rates, as at 31 March 2024, the impairment of debtors allowance was estimated at £5.550m (£5.473m at 31 March 2023).
+In respect of Business Rates, as at 31 March 2025, the impairment of debtors allowance was estimated at £5.542m (£5.550m at 31 March 2024).